mozilla/network-pulse-api/README.md

  - `REDIRECT_URIS`: This should match the redirect uri that you provided in the Google credentials console.
 For local testing this will be 'http://test.example.com:8000/oauth2callback' but for a Heroku instance you will need to replace `http://test.example.com:8000` with your Heroku url, and you'll have to make sure that your Google credentials use that same uri.
  - `AUTH_URI`: optional, defaults to 'https://accounts.google.com/o/oauth2/auth' and there is no reason to change it.
  - `TOKEN_URI`: optional, defaults to 'https://accounts.google.com/o/oauth2/token' and there is no reason to change it.
+ - `SSL_PROTECTION`: Defaults to `False` to make development easier, but if you're deploying you probably want this to be `True`.
+This sets a slew of security-related variables in `settings.py` that you can override individually if desired.
  Heroku provisions some environmnets on its own, like a `PORT` and `DATABASE_URL` variable, which this codebase will make use of if it sees them, but these values are only really relevant to Heroku deployments and not something you need to mess with for local development purposes.